-Pursuant to Financial Accounting Standards Board (or FASB) Accounting Standards Update No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments and its related amendments (or collectively, CECL), we have reviewed our historical credit loss experience over a look-back period of ten years, which we deem to be representative of both up-turns and down-cycles in the offshore drilling industry.
+Pursuant to Financial Accounting Standards Board (or FASB) Accounting Standards Update FASB ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments and its related amendments (or collectively, CECL) ASU 2016-13, we have reviewed our historical credit loss experience over a look-back period of ten years, which we deem to be representative of both up-turns and down-cycles in the offshore drilling industry.
 Based on this review, we developed a credit loss factor using a weighted-average ratio of our actual credit losses to revenues during the look-back period.
-In addition, we also considered current and future anticipated economic conditions in determining our credit loss factor, including crude oil prices and liquidity of credit markets.
-In applying the requirements of CECL, we segregated our trade receivables into three credit loss risk pools based on customer credit ratings, each of which represents a tier of increasing credit risk.
+In addition, we We also considered current and future anticipated economic conditions in determining our credit loss factor, including crude oil prices and liquidity of credit markets.
+In applying the requirements of CECL, ASU 2016-13 and its related amendments (or collectively, CECL), we segregated determined that it would be appropriate to segregate our trade receivables into three credit loss risk pools based on customer credit ratings, each of which represents a tier of increasing credit risk.
 We calculated a credit loss factor based on historical loss rate information and then applied a multiple of our credit loss factor to each of these risk pools, considering the impact of current and future economic information and the level of risk associated with these pools, to calculate our current estimate of credit losses.
 Trade receivables that are fully covered by allowances for credit losses are excluded from these risk pools for purposes of calculating our current estimate of credit losses.

-For purposes of calculating our current estimate of credit losses at September 30, 2023 and December 31, 2022, all trade receivables were deemed to be in a single risk pool based on their credit ratings at each respective period.
+At March 31, 2024, \$8.5 million in trade receivables were considered past due by 30 days or more, of which \$5.4 million have been fully reserved.
+The remaining \$3.1 million were less than a year past due and considered collectible.
+For purposes of calculating our current estimate of credit losses at September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, all trade receivables, except for those fully reserved, were deemed to be in a single risk pool based on their credit ratings at each respective period.
 Our current estimate of credit losses under CECL was \$0.2 million at both September 30, 2023 and December 31, 2022.
-Our total allowance for credit losses was \$5.7 million and \$5.6 million at September 30, 2023 and December 31, 2022, respectively.
-See Note 3 "Supplemental Financial Information."
+Our total allowance for credit losses was \$5.7 million and \$5.6 million at September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively, respectively, including \$0.3 million for each period related to our current estimate of credit losses under CECL.
+See Note 3 "Supplemental Financial Information - Unaudited Condensed Consolidated Balance Sheets Information."